2.1 - Data pipelines

 - Select Encryption key ID.

-- In the Retry limit field, specify the number of times for which the system needs to retry a failed file load.
+In the Retry limit field, specify the number of times the system should attempt to retry a failed file load.

-- From the Destination table drop-down list, select the destination table to which you need to load the data.
+From the Destination table list, select the destination table to which you need to load the data.

 - From the date pickers, select the Start date and End date.